 About the College

-Founded in 1907, California College of the Arts (formerly California College of Arts and Crafts) is the largest regionally accredited, independent school of art and design in the western United States.
+Founded in 1907, California College of the Arts is the largest regionally accredited, independent school of art and design in the western United States.
 Noted for the interdisciplinary nature and breadth of its programs, CCA offers studies in 19 undergraduate and 6 graduate majors in the areas of fine arts, architecture, design and writing.
-The college offers bachelor of architecture, bachelor of arts, bachelor of fine arts, master of architecture, master of arts and master of fine arts degrees.
-With campuses in Oakland and San Francisco, CCA currently enrolls 1,500 full-time students.
+The college offers the bachelor of fine arts, bachelor of arts, bachelor of architecture, master of fine arts, master of arts and master of architecture degrees.
+With campuses in Oakland and San Francisco, CCA currently enrolls 1,600 full-time students.